mojaloop/documentation/docs/community/standards/guide.md

 ## Documentation

-- Documentation should be written in Mark Down format.
+- Documentation should be written in Markdown format.
 - All discussion documents should be placed in /community/archive/discussion-docs.
 - The use of Google Docs and other tools should not be used.